 The first thing to look at are milestones.
 What can be reasonably expected for each age?

 Here are a few basic milestone lists for you to begin with.
+Click here or the picture to the right.

 One you are clear on the expectations of each age, put together a list that you can use throughout the year to track each child's progress.